Updated: June 2026

 Fertility and Births

-Newfoundland and Labrador’s total fertility rate was 1.22 children per child-bearing age woman in 2022 (latest year available).
-This was lower than the value of 1.27 recorded in 2020, and well below the 2.1 replacement rate required long term to maintain current population levels in the absence of migration.
-Among the provinces, the total fertility rate ranged from a low of 1.11 in British Columbia to a high of 1.69 in Saskatchewan in 2022.
-The overall total fertility rate for Canada in 2022 was 1.33.
+Newfoundland and Labrador’s total fertility rate was 1.12 children per woman of child-bearing age in 2024 (latest year available).
+This was slightly higher than the recent value of 1.09 recorded in 2023 but well below the 2.1 replacement rate required long term to maintain current population levels in the absence of migration.
+Among the provinces, the total fertility rate ranged from a low of 1.02 in British Columbia to a high of 1.58 in Saskatchewan in 2024.
+The overall total fertility rate for Canada in 2024 was 1.25.

 Fertility rates in this province continued to decline into the 1990s, a period of widespread economic decline in Newfoundland and Labrador.
-Some improvement occurred after 2000 and the rate rose to 1.55 by 2009.
-This was short-lived and the rate has since declined and was 1.22 in 2022.
+Some improvements occurred after 2000, and the rate rose to 1.55 by 2009.
+This was short-lived and the rate has since declined and was 1.12 in 2024.

 Mortality

-The average life expectancy in the province has increased from roughly 72 in the early 1970s to nearly 80 over the 2019-2021 period.
+The average life expectancy in the province has increased from roughly 72 years in the early 1970s to around 79 years over the 2023-2025 period.
 A number of factors have contributed to gains in the province’s life expectancy including improved health care services, better nutritional awareness and practices, and higher average incomes.

-Although life expectancy declined slightly in 2020 and 2021, it is expected to rise in line with historical trends in the coming years.
-However, as more and more people move into the older age groups, the number of deaths is projected to grow to over 8,600 by 2043.
+Although life expectancy has declined slightly since 2020, it is expected to rise in line with historical trends in the coming years.
+However, as more people advance into the older age groups, the number of deaths is projected to grow to over 8,700 by 2045.

 Natural Population Change